top of page

 Proposed IA.png

-The clinical trial user flow is outlined to visualize the users journey, uncover bottlenecks, and provide insight into how people move through the experience.
+The clinical trial user flow was mapped to visualize the journey, identify bottlenecks, and understand user movement through the experience.

 User Flow.png